-Picky eating to avoid certain tastes or textures is common in children with autism.
+Picky eating to avoid certain tastes or textures is common in children on the autism spectrum.
 This “food selectivity” can lead to a diet of sameness without a wide range of foods.
 It may be preventing your child from getting the nutrients he or she needs and may be contributing to a diet too high in fat and cholesterol.
 To help broaden your child’s food choices and promote a balanced diet, it is important to understand what your child likes or doesn’t like about certain foods.
-For example, if your child really likes flaming hot cheese puff chips, consider trying new foods that also have a spicy flavor.
+For example, if your child really likes flaming hot cheese puff chips, consider trying new foods that also have a spicy flavor or foods that are crunchy.
 Start from what you know your child likes and choose new foods that are similar but push the envelope just a little bit.
 If your child will only eat a certain type and brand of pizza (e.g., cheese pizza from Sally Smith Brand), try a different type from that same brand (e.g., pepperoni cheese pizza from Sally Smith Brand) or that same type from a different brand (e.g., cheese pizza from Troy Thompson Brand).
 Remember you can modify foods to change the texture, taste or other features (e.g., adding more or less peanut butter vs jelly in a sandwich, mixing something up to make it smoother, heating something up to make it softer).

 Offer as many choices as possible when encouraging your child to try a new food, and allow them to be a part of the food shopping and food preparation process.
 The more control they have over the process the more likely they will be to be willing to try something new.
 And, each time they help you put something new in the shopping cart or help you prepare it, they’re getting exposure to that new food and learning to tolerate having it around them.
 And finally, remember that research shows that children need up to 12 or 14 exposures to a new food before they begin accepting it into the food repertoire.
 So if they reject a food after a first taste, praise them for trying and let them know it might taste different next time.
 And then keep presenting it!